siemens/LightweightCmpRa/README.md

 sudo apt install adoptopenjdk-8-hotspot maven git
 ```

-The code has been adapted to work also with Java version 1.11 (at least).
+The code has been adapted to work with Java version 1.11 (at least).
 If also other versions of Java are installed on your system
 make sure that a suitable version is active, e.g., like this:
 ```